dronekit/dronekit-python/docs/guide/taking_off.rst

             print "Waiting for GPS...:", vehicle.gps_0.fix_type
             time.sleep(1)

-    You should always do a final check on :py:func:`Vehicle.is_armable <dronekit.lib.Vehicle.is_armable>`!
+    You should always do a final check on :py:func:`Vehicle.is_armable <dronekit.Vehicle.is_armable>`!

 Once the vehicle is ready we set the mode to ``GUIDED`` and arm it.
-We then wait until arming is confirmed before sending the :py:func:`takeoff <dronekit.lib.CommandSequence.takeoff>` command.
+We then wait until arming is confirmed before sending the :py:func:`takeoff <dronekit.CommandSequence.takeoff>` command.

 .. code-block:: python